 This also happens when you share information with an online retailer.
 Businesses can collect a slew of consumer data, including email addresses, purchase history, and how often users access the site or open marketing emails.

 Companies use this data to improve their business strategy, but they’ll often sell that data to third parties for marketing purposes.
-Before you know it, the data you entered to buy that new shirt has spread to several other companies you don’t know about.
+Before you know it, the data you entered to buy that new shirt has spread to several other companies (AKA "affiliates" or "partners") you don’t know about.

 Unclear social media privacy settings